How does sugar affect your mood?

 4. Read food labels

 Food manufacturers frequently add sugar to savory foods like marinara sauce, canned soup, and even bread to boost flavor satisfaction.
 Flip over any box, bag, or jar you’re buying.
 If added sugar is one of the first five ingredients, return the product to the shelf.
-Here are the 56 most common names for sugar that you may find on labels.

 5. Challenge yourself